explodecomputer/alspac/inst/README.md

 # Update ALSPAC dictionary

-Each time the R drive files are update, we need to collate all the meta data from each of the stata files.
+Each time the R drive files are update, we need to collate all the meta data from each of the Stata files.
 The `create_dictionary_from_stata.R` automates this process.
 But the script needs access to the R drive, and ideally runs in parallel and not through the VPN (which is very slow).

 Solution is to run the script on the `crashdown.epi.bris.ac.uk` docker cluster.
 Steps are: